nazonohito51/dependency-analyzer/README.md

 Dependency analyzer help you to keeping clean your architecture.

-If you start to managing dependencies between classes likely [Clean Architecture]() or [Layered Architecture](), you will aware inspecting dependency between classes by eye is very difficult in PHP.
+If you start to managing dependencies between classes likely [Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) or Layered Architecture, you will aware inspecting dependency between classes by eye is very difficult in PHP.
-This library analyze dependencies in your repository, and take some way of using it to you.(Example: Create graph, Verify rule, Detect cycle path)
+This library analyze dependencies in your repository, and take some way of using it to you.(Example: Create UML graph, Verify by your rule, Detect cycle path)

 ## Basic Usages
 ### Create dependency graph